ChatGPT Deep Research: A Workflow That Survives Scrutiny

 • For repeat brief types (quarterly competitive landscape, vendor reviews), save successful runs as a structural template — copy the section headings, not the content.

-• Build a per-domain source allowlist (which analysts, publications, vendor docs you trust).
-Paste it into the scoping prompt so the model prefers those.
+• Build a per-domain source allowlist (analysts, publications, vendor docs you trust).
+Paste it into the prompt and load it into the site-scoping filter so the model prefers those.

 Common mistakes